Children's Hospital Colorado

 Asthma diagnosis

+It can be scary to learn your child has asthma but receiving that diagnosis is the first step to helping them breathe better.
 Our team uses the latest child-friendly methods to thoroughly assess your child’s control of their asthma and triggers.
-We may recommend one or more of these diagnostic methods, based on your child’s age, symptoms and other factors:
+We may recommend one or more of these diagnostic approaches based on your child’s age, symptoms, based on your child’s age, symptoms and other factors:

-• Skin allergen testing: identifies if your child has seasonal or environmental asthma triggers
+• Environmental allergy testing: Testing that helps identifies if your child has seasonal or environmental asthma triggers

-• In-home assessment and education: provided through the Just Keep Breathing asthma home visit program, a community-based asthma initiative
+• In-home assessment and education: Just Keep Breathing is an asthma home visit program for children with difficult-to-control asthma.

 Providers may consider an asthma diagnosis if your child has two or more episodes of coughing, wheezing, chest tightness or pain, or shortness of breath that respond to an inhaled medication.
-Children with allergies or a history of asthma in their mother, father or siblings are more likely to develop asthma.
+Children with allergies or a family history of asthma, such as a parent or sibling, are more likely to develop asthma.

 Asthma education